Inspiring the Next Generation of Pharmacists

 Introductory Pharmacy Practice Experiences (IPPEs)

-During the fall, winter and spring terms of the first professional year, and the fall term of the second professional year, students are required to complete over 300 hours of IPPEs.
+During the fall term of the first academic year, and the fall, winter and spring term of the second academic year, students are required to complete over 300 hours of IPPEs.
 These experiences will typically take place on Fridays.

 Advanced Pharmacy Practice Experiences (APPEs)

-Students will complete four required and two elective experiences during their third professional year for 1440 pharmacy practice hours.
-The APPEs are full-time (40 hours/week) experiences.
+Students will complete four required and two elective experiences during their third year, for 1440 pharmacy practice hours.
+The APPEs are full-time (40 hours/week), six week experiences.

 How the Partnership Benefits our Preceptors